opensearch-project/sql/sql-cli/README.md

     ```

-1. Run a simple SQL command in ODFE SQL CLI:
+1. Run a simple SQL command in OpenSearch SQL CLI:

     ```
     SELECT * FROM accounts;